race2infinity/The-Documentation-Compendium/README.md

 + Don't assume _prior knowledge_ about the topic.
 If you want to appeal to a large audience, then you are going to have people with very diverse backgrounds
 + Don't use _idioms_.
 Speak using more formal terms that are well defined.
 This makes it easier for non-native English speakers and for translations to be written
 + Don't clutter explanations with overly detailed examples
-+ Use terms that are _offensive_ to any group.
++ Don't use terms that are _offensive_ to any group.
 There will never be a good reason to

 ##  👨‍💻 Technical Writing Programs <a name = "programs"></a>
 1. [A List of Open Source Projects with Volunteer Documentation Opportunities](https://www.reddit.com/r/technicalwriting/comments/800a9a/a_list_of_open_source_projects_with_volunteer/)